This guide will walk you through the typical upstream development workflow.

-To see the a test failure, you can modify
+To see the a test failure, modify

-pw_status/status_test.cc to fail
+pw_status/status_test.cc to fail by

-by changing one of the strings in the “KnownString” test.
+changing one of the strings in the “KnownString” test.

 Running tests as part of the build isn’t particularly expensive because GN caches passing tests.
 Each time you build, only the tests that are affected (whether directly or transitively) by the code changes since the last build will be re-built and re-run.

 Try running the